saturn72/AnyService/README.md

 TBD - add example for controller authorization with CRUD method override TBD - add example for CRUD method authorization

-### 2. Manage CRUD Permissions on an authorized resource (URI), hence: _Given that a user has permission to perform CRUD operation on given URI (entity), can the user perform read/update/delete operations on specific URI's entity?_
+### 2. Manage CRUD Permissions on an authorized resource (URI)
+#### _Given that a user has permission to perform CRUD operation on given URI (entity), can the user perform read/update/delete operations on specific URI's entity?_

 Once user has permission to create an entity on a resource, `AnyService` takes care of managing permissions over the created entity.
 `AnyService` supports 2 permission management patterns: